Back to the S**t!

-Back to the S**t! is a 1989 live album by R&B singer Millie Jackson.
+Back to the S**t! is a live album by American R&B singer Millie Jackson, released on May 25, 1989 by Jive Records.
 It is notable for its cover, which features Jackson sitting on a toilet with a pair of panties down to her ankles, with a strained expression on her face.
 It is occasionally listed under its uncensored title, Back to the Shit.